kriszyp/xstyle/README.md

 	hasClass("ie-8-10");

+## Philosophy

+Xstyle is driven by several guiding ideas:
+* Leveraging declarative transforms as functionally reactive, bidirection mechanism for mapping data to a UI
+* Integration and interoperability of CSS with JS, to facilitate separation of declarative and imperative code.
+* A pragmatic extension of CSS so that it leverage existing CSS loading and parsing facilities in the browser.
+* Extending and polyfilling with using the same extension mechanism most commonly used by browsers for new UI features.

+## License
 xstyle is freely available under *either* the terms of the modified BSD license *or* the Academic Free License version 2.1.
 More details can be found in the [LICENSE](LICENSE).
 The xstyle project follows the IP guidelines of Dojo foundation packages and all contributions require a Dojo CLA.